Traditionally, when I teach content proofreading tips, I treat them as separate tasks from content editing.

-However, the creative benefits of a consistent proofreading process surpass the classic definition of proofreading.
+However, the creative benefits of a consistent proofreading process surpass the classic definition of proofreading and are important to learn even if you’re a beginner blogger.

 It occurs when writers: